ecommerece-best-practies

 Scarcity marketing uses the scarcity principle.
 In other words, when something is less widely available, even if its value wasn’t high before, now its value increases.

 You might introduce a limited-edition version of an existing product and compare the sales for the limited version versus the regular one.
+You can also limit the stock you have on products on your eCommerce store or roll out a very short-term sale.

 Scarcity and urgency often go hand-in-hand, but you can also drive up the urgency of purchasing your new product separately.

-First, we recommend rewriting your landing page copy to introduce that sense of FOMO.
+As part of your eCommerce marketing, we recommend rewriting your landing page copy to introduce that sense of FOMO.
 Share sales numbers (but don’t exaggerate) to prove that everyone wants this product.
 You can also discuss how limited stock is available.

-Read also: 8 Fantastic eCommerce Marketing Strategies For Success
+Read also: eCommerce Marketing: 8 Fantastic Strategies For Success

 5. Introduce a Content Taxonomy System

+Does your website use content taxonomy?
+It’s a means of classifying and organizing content so it’s easily searchable.
 For instance, you might introduce existing content into carefully labeled folders, create a titling system, and tag your content.

 Organized content is more discoverable internally (for you) and externally for your leads and customers.